Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.General.DrillingProperties/readme.md

 - `DrillingPhysicalQuantity`, which is of type `DrillingPhysicalQuantity.QuantityEnum?`
 - `SemanticFacts`, which is of type `List<SemanticFact>?`

-This method can be used to generate the meta informations of all the properties defined in an `Assembly`.
+This method can be used to generate the meta information of all the properties defined in an `Assembly`.

+The dictionary can be serialized to json and stored on a file together with the json schema to supplement the data model with the attributes, annotations, decorations that could not be saved inside the json schema.

+In the context of the generation of code from a json schema, the dictionary can be used to add attributes (C#), annotations (Java) or decoration (Python) to the generated properties in the classes.

 In the context of a micro-service architecture, the generated dictionary can thereafater been made available through the `Get` interface of a specific end-point of the micro-service.

 When an instance of a class that utilizes `DrillingProperty` is serialized to json, the property `MetaDataID` indicates the `Guid`